 = MATCH (X, B2:B18, 0)

-Looking for person at age 50, we obtain the result of 9 - and thus the ninth person on the list is 50 years old.
+Looking for a person at age 50, we obtain a result of 9 - and thus the ninth person on the list is 50 years old.
 Typing an analogous formula for a person who is 60 years old, we get an #N/A error.
 This means that the value was not found.

 =MATCH (X, B2:B18, 1)